ramigs/nuxt-fauna-article/nuxt-fauna.md

 As a serverless database, FaunaDB allows our applications to access data "as a service".
-Contrary to more "traditional" relational databases, there's no need to host and manage our own database. zero operations no need to manage servers and scales automatically
+Contrary to more "traditional" relational databases, there's no need to host and manage our own database.
+Zero server operations and automatic scalability out-of-the-box.

-From a developer's perspective this is awesome, because it allows us to be more productive and focus on the domain logic of the app we're building.
+From a developer's perspective this is awesome, because it allows us to be more productive and focus on the business logic of the app we're building.

+## Nuxt.js

+Nuxt.js is an open-source web application framework built on top of Vue.js.
+It is well known for its SSR capabilities, but it can also do static.

+Instead of having a Node serve to process each client request - fetching data from an API or database in between, we'll be using Nuxt as a static site generator to do the heavy lifting during the build stage.

 ## Goals